-1 Project Name Northwest NRSA Beautification Program Target Area Northwest NRSA Goals Supported Invest in Beautification Measures Needs Addressed Support Economic Growth and Sustainability Provide Other Non-Homeless Public Services Funding CDBG: \$119,601 Description Preserving the high quality of life for its citizens by providing on-going and needed public improvements is a key priority for the City.
+1 Project Name Northwest NRSA Beautification Program Target Area Northwest NRSA Goals Supported Invest in Beautification Measures Needs Addressed Provide Other Non-Homeless Public Services Funding CDBG: \$1,072,951 Description Preserving the high quality of life for its citizens by providing on-going and needed public improvements is a key priority for the City.
 Well-maintained and updated public infrastructure represents a key foundation for vital communities.
 This will include street/sidewalk enhancements, landscaping and other streetscape improvements (e.g. lighting, crosswalks, signage, benches, downspout removal, etc.) that would enhance the aesthetic appeal of the subject neighborhood.
 Efforts may need to start along arterial roadways and more neglected corridors within the neighborhood.
 Possible programs could include: a residential landscape matching grant program to encourage property owners to improve front yard landscaping; Residential Beautification Program that would be a combination of landscaping, fencing and unique materials that complement the neighborhood entry ways that would be installed in each neighborhood; commercial Beautification Program that would utilize a combination of landscaping, trees, fencing and unique materials to soften key visual areas.
-Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities It is estimated that through these beautification improvements, the entire NRSA will benefit from increased property values.
-Location Description The majoriy of this work will take place in the Northwest NRSA.
-Planned Activities Visual beautification improvements within the Northwest NRSA.
-This will include, but will not be limited to: tree planting, landscape improvements and neighborhood beautification projects for residential and commercial properties, as well as neighborhood entry identity signs.
-Any carryover funding from previous years may be applied accordingly to these projects, specifically including funds from 2018 and 2019.
-2 Project Name Existing Homeowner Exterior Housing Rehab Target Area Northwest NRSA
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities It is estimated that through these beautification improvements, the entire NRSA will benefit from increased property values.
+Location Description The areas for this project will include intersections between Hanning Lane and Walnut Street on First Street.
+Planned Activities Visual beautification improvements will take place within the Northwest NRSA.
+This will include, but will not be limited to: tree planting, landscape improvements and neighborhood beautification projects for residential and commercial properties as well as neighborhood entry identity signs.
+2 Project Name Commercial Facade Improvements Target Area Triplett Twist District Northwest NRSA